This post may contain affiliate links. See our affiliate disclosure for more.

 SolidGigs was built by the team at Millo.co, one of the main voices in the freelancing industry.
 With that reputation backing it up, I don’t think it could be more legitimate.

-From what I shared in my SolidGigs review here, you can see that the service delivers what it promises, so my suggestion would be to go and do the trial for $2 and see if it would be of benefit for you.
+From what I shared in my SolidGigs review here, you can see that the service delivers what it promises, so my suggestion would be to go and start a free trial to see if it would be of benefit to you.

 More sites to try like SolidGigs